Football clubs

 Old Town Lions FC emblem

-Old Town Lions spent two seasons competing in the East Sussex League, playing their home fixtures at the Bexhill College 3g.
+Old Town Lions competed for two seasons in the East Sussex League, playing their home matches on the Bexhill College 3G pitch.

 Orington